The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 The Queen's brow darkened.
 "So it is."

-"A writ of execution."
+"A writ of execution,” the Queen said.
 The captain gasped.
-The Queen did not notice.
-"Take her out into the woods.
+She ignored him.
+"Take my daughter out into the woods.
 Do it there, out of sight."

 The captain swallowed and licked his dry lips.
 "And how shall I…?"